She Don't Put It Down

 "She Don't Put It Down" is a song by American hip hop recording artist Joe Budden.
 It was released on October 16, 2012, as the first single from his sixth studio album No Love Lost (2013).
-The song, produced by T-Minus, features guest appearances from Lil Wayne and R&B singer Tank.
-It marked Joe Budden's first song as a lead artist in the Billboard Hot 100 since his 2003 hit "Pump It Up”, though it only peaked at #96.
+The song, produced by T-Minus, features guest appearances from Lil Wayne and R&B singer Tank; the music video version contains an additional guest appearance from Fabolous, while the official remix features both the latter and Twista.
+It became Budden's first song to enter the Billboard Hot 100 since his 2003 hit "Pump It Up", though it only peaked at number 96.

 Music video

 On February 5, 2013, the music video for the song along with the remix featuring Fabolous, Lil Wayne and Tank premiered on 106 & Park.
 Twista does not appear in the video.

 Remix

 The official remix was released for digital download on January 18, 2013, featuring Fabolous, Twista and Tank.